 The following things also happen during deep sleep:

 Below is a healthy breakdown to aim for in terms of percentage of time spent in each stage of sleep:

 ROUGHLY 15-25% OF YOUR TOTAL TIME ALSEEP SHOULD BE DEEP SLEEP.

 For most adults, deep sleep normally consists of 15-25% of their total time asleep, usually between an hour or two each night.
 However, deep sleep also decreases with age.
 Seniors get less of it than adults, and adults get less than children (primarily because growth and development are key aspects of it).

 When you’re sleep deprived, deep sleep becomes your body’s priority.
 If you fail to get the proper amount of deep sleep one night, it will do everything it can to make up for it the next night.
-For example, even if you have back-to-back nights of below average total sleep time, on the second night you’ll get a disproportionately high amount of deep sleep to make up for what was lost the night before.
+For example, even if you have back-to-back nights with below average hours of sleep, on the second night you’ll get a disproportionately high amount of deep sleep to make up for what was lost the night before.

-A consistent, long-term loss of deep sleep is likely an indicator of chronic sleep deprivation, which has been linked to greater risk of obesity, Type 2 Diabetes, cardiovascular disease, cancer, dementia and depression.
+A consistent, long-term loss of deep sleep is likely an indicator of chronic sleep deprivation (or other sleep disorder), which has been linked to greater risk of obesity, Type 2 Diabetes, heart disease, cancer, dementia and depression.